 Other clinical applications for harnessing neuroplasticity are under investigation.

-Ultimately, a better understanding of the forces behind brain plasticity may provide the clues for successfully treating stroke, spinal cord injury, traumatic brain injury, anxiety disorders, depression, schizophrenia, and dementia.
-(40)
+Ultimately, a better understanding of the forces behind brain plasticity may provide clues for successfully treating stroke, spinal cord injury, traumatic brain injury, anxiety disorders, depression, schizophrenia, and dementia.

-Giving your brain the food, exercise, and mental stimulation it needs promotes the growth of new brain cells and the formation of new neural connections.
+Ways to encourage brain plasticity include giving your brain the mental stimulation, physical exercise, and nutrition it needs to promote the growth of new brain cells and the formation of new neural connections.